msaville128/omnisharp_bazel/README.md

 #### AI Policy

-I am tentatively accepting AI-generated code as long they comply with all of the above requirements.
+I am tentatively accepting AI-generated code **as long as it is readable** and complies with the guidelines.
 Please clearly label any AI-generated code when you create a pull request.

 This policy may be revoked at any time.